Protect Our Pets

 What We’re Asking For

 Pets and their families deserve the same safety, transparency, and accountability humans expect in a hospital.
-These are common-sense improvements veterinary emergency hospitals, state lawmakers can no longer ignore.
+These are common-sense improvements for veterinary emergency hospitals that state lawmakers can no longer ignore.

 RECognize PETS as family

 Pets should not lose legal rights the moment they walk into a veterinary hospital.
-Recognize companion animals as family members, not just property, so families can recover emotional distress damages when negligence or malpractice causes harm.
+Recognize companion animals as family members, not just property, so families can recover emotional distress damages when negligence or malpractice causes harm in the ER.

 corporate accountability

 Hold veterinary corporations responsible when company policies or cost-cutting directly cause injury or prevent proper care.
 Veterinarians who cause harm or abuse animals must also face accountability beyond a mere finding of “negligence.”
-If an average person can be prosecuted for failing to provide food, water, or restricting a dog’s oxygen by tying something too tightly around the neck, veterinarians should face similar consequences.
+If an average person can be prosecuted for failing to provide food, water, or restricting a dog’s oxygen by tying something too tightly around the neck, veterinary corporations should face consequences.

 informed consent